zulip/zulip/templates/zerver/integrations/jira-plugin.md

 #### SSL setup

-As Zulip is using a StartCOM SSL certificate that is not recognized by default in the Java installation shipped with JIRA, you will need to tell JIRA about the certificate.
+As Zulip is using a StartCOM SSL certificate that is not recognized by default in the Java installation shipped with Jira, you will need to tell Jira about the certificate.

 1. Navigate to **Administration > System > Configure SSL** and in the **Import SSL Certificates** field, enter `{{ api_url }}`.

-2. After clicking **Save Certificates**, follow the on-screen instructions and restart JIRA for it to recognize the proper certificates.
+2. After clicking **Save Certificates**, follow the on-screen instructions and restart Jira for it to recognize the proper certificates.

 #### Zulip integration

-1. Copy the folder `integrations/jira/org/` (from the tarball you downloaded above) to your JIRA `classes` folder.
-For self-contained JIRA installations, this will be `atlassian-jira/WEB-INF/classes/`, but this may be different in your deployment.
+1. Copy the folder `integrations/jira/org/` (from the tarball you downloaded above) to your Jira `classes` folder.
+For self-contained Jira installations, this will be `atlassian-jira/WEB-INF/classes/`, but this may be different in your deployment.

 2. Edit the constants at the top of